Search

 History Lab

-History Lab is a summer intensive for high school students entering grades 10-12 interested in local history and storytelling.
+History Lab is a summer intensive for high school students entering grades 10-12 in the 2024/25 school year interested in local history and storytelling.

 Strengthen your historical research skills and explore creative ways to interpret and share history!